JetBrains-Research/lca-baselines/ci-fixing/ci-fixing-benchmark/README.md

 To use the benchmark you need to pass a function that fixes the repo according the repo state and logs and metadata of the failed workflows (fix_repo_function).

-It should have following (all optional) arguments:
+It should have the following (all optional) arguments:
 (datapoint, repo_path, repo, out_folder)

 **datapoint**:  dp from the dataset (its structure would be given below)